Updated: 10/8/2020 | lululemon Shopping Tips and Tricks

 I’ve been buying lululemon for over 10 years.
 I’ve learned quite a bit after spending thousands of dollars on their merchandise.

 I’ve even worked at lululemon for a season and during their 2016 warehouse sale in Seattle.
-It’s a great place to work and their enthusiasm is infectious!
+It’s a great place to work and their enthusiasm and goal-setting are infectious!

 Not to mention you get to learn the ins and outs of the business as well as partake in the awesome employee discounts and wellness perks!

-Here are some tips I learned from working at lululemon that I felt you, as a consumer, should know too!
-Think of it as like a FAQ lululemon page.
+Here are some lululemon shopping tips and tricks I learned from working and shopping at lululemon for so long.
+I felt you, as a consumer, should know too!
+Think of this as like an FAQ lululemon page.

 Let’s get to it!